 TRAVEL/SPORTS/RECREATION

-There are many travel, sports and recreational opportunities for the wheelchair user internationally, nationally and in the Bay Area.
+There are many travel, sports and recreational opportunities for wheelchair users locally, nationally, and internationally.
 Check out this comprehensive list to see what’s available to you.

 TRAVEL

-Christopher Reeve Foundation Home and Travel Many great articles to read before you go on a trip, lots of good advice and ideas along with the Christopher Reeve Paralysis Resource Center Fact Sheet
+Christopher Reeve Foundation Home and Travel – Many great articles to read before you go on a trip with lots of good advice and ideas along with the Christopher Reeve Paralysis Resource Center Fact Sheet

 Spin the Globe – Sylvia Longmre searches out the most accessible places all over the world

-Access Earth is an iOS and Android mobile app and website that allows users to rate places by their accessibility for people with mobility impairments.
+Access Earth – iOS and Android mobile app and website that allows users to rate places by their accessibility for people with mobility impairments

-Curb Free with Cory Lee is a travel web site created by wheelchair user, Cory Lee, who shares his experiences as a disabled traveler
+Curb Free with Cory Lee – Travel web ite created by wheelchair user, Cory Lee, who shares his experiences as a disabled traveler

 Disability Travel and Recreation Resources